 There are various types of night vision technologies.
 The most common type used in surveillance cameras is infrared (IR) night vision, which relies on IR light bulbs built into the lens.
 These can create a visual in virtually no light at all.

 On the other hand, most smartphone cameras are now able to function in very low light settings.
 Since AlfredCamera provides software-based surveillance, it uses software-based low-light enhancements that require no specific hardware.

 As one might imagine, this is a super affordable way to mimic the effects of night vision, although there is still some external light source needed for it to function.

 Let’s explore how these two technologies work.

 Have you ever had a chance to look into your camera’s hardware?
-You might have noticed that it is covered in a series of small LED bulbs.
-That is the IR LED/sensor, and when the environment becomes darker, these bulbs turn on and capture the invisible light reflected by objects.
+You might have noticed the lens inside the lens are a series of small LED bulbs.
+That is the IR LED/sensor, and when the environment becomes darker, these bulbs turn on and capture the invisible infrared light reflected by objects.
 This forms a clear image in the dark.

 An infrared camera’s ‘range’ is related to how many infrared LED bulbs it has–the more bulbs, the better the range.

 - Not overly expensive, depending on the effectiveness of the hardware

 - Infrared night vision cameras can record without any additional light

 AlfredCamera’s Low Light Filter (Software-based)